S3-working-group/s3-practical-guide/slides.md

 ## P4.6: Representative

-Representatives (a.k.a links):
+Representatives (a.k.a. links):

-* stand for the interests of one circle in another circle
+* stand for the interests of a circle (or team) in another circle
-* are elected for a limited term
+* are selected for a limited term
-* participate as full members in governance meetings of the other circle and can:
+* participate as full members in the **governance decision making** of the circle they are delegated to, and can:
     * raise items for the agenda
     * participate in forming proposals
     * object to agreements and proposals (when there is reason to do so)

 ---